kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 I'm sticking with my generic, PHP-included Media Temple plan for now and will do some fancy coding stuff on Heroku.
 But while I took all of the above tech stuff into consideration, I have to say that MT's excellent customer service was a big reason I stayed with them.

-Media Temple recently began offering a [DV Developer Package](http://mediatemple.net/webhosting/vps/developer/#a_aid=5068b81963acf "Review Media Temple's DV Developer Package") that offers a few less features than DV Managed (it doesn't come with [Plesk](http://www.parallels.com/products/plesk/ "Learn more about the Plesk professional control panel").
+Media Temple recently began offering a [DV Developer Package](http://mediatemple.net/webhosting/vps/developer/#a_aid=5068b81963acf "Review Media Temple's DV Developer Package") that offers bare virtual machine...no package managers, .
 It doesn't appear to be cloud-based but appears to be "AWS-like" in other ways and may suit my specific future needs.

-<a name="grunt-development-workflow"></a>
+<a name="grunt-deployment-workflow"></a>
-### Grunt &amp; Development Workflow
+### Grunt &amp; My Deployment Workflow
 So far, we've discussed using Jekyll to build out my site for deployment, managing my CSS with Sass, using Bower to manage site runtime dependencies, creating a cache manifest, running Modernizr, using RequireJS to manage/concate/minify a lot of JavaScript and concatenating/minifying other assets.

 All these various processes means various tasks need to run at various times.
 And instead of manually performing the tasks one-by-one when needed, I've automated all of them under [Grunt](http://gruntjs.com "Go get Grunt: the JavScript task runner").